-- Through publicly available sources.
-We use the following public sources:
+- Through publicly available sources

-- By Reference or word of mouth.
+- By reference or word of mouth.
 For example, you may be recommended by a friend, a former employer, a former colleague or even a present employer.

-How and why we use your personal data?
+- How and why we use your personal data?

-How long do we keep your personal data for?
+- How long do we keep your personal data for?

 We only retain your information for as long as is necessary for us to use your information as described above or to comply with our legal obligations.
-However, please be advised that we may retain some of your information after you cease to use our services, for instance if this is necessary to meet our legal obligations, such as retaining the information for tax and accounting purposes.
+Please be advised that this may be after you cease to use our services.

 When determining the relevant retention periods, we will take into account factors including:

-- our contractual obligations and rights in relation to the information involved;
+(a) our contractual obligations and rights in relation to the information involved;

-- legal obligation(s) under applicable law to retain data for a certain period of time;
+(b) legal obligation(s) under applicable law to retain data for a certain period of time;

-- our legitimate interest where we have carried out a balancing test (see legal basis below);
+(c) our legitimate interest where we have carried out a balancing test (see legal basis below);

-- statute of limitations under applicable law(s);
+(d) statute of limitations under applicable law(s);

-- (potential) disputes;
+(e) (potential) disputes;

-- if you have made a request to have your information deleted; and
+(f) if you have made a request to have your information deleted; and

-- guidelines issued by relevant data protection authorities.
+(g) guidelines issued by relevant data protection authorities.

-Who do we share your personal data with?
+- Who do we share your personal data with?

-What legal basis do we have for using your information?
+- What legal basis do we have for using your information?

 For prospective candidates, contractors, referees and clients, our processing is necessary for our legitimate interests in that we need the information in order to be able to assess suitability for potential roles, to find potential candidates and to contact clients and referees.
 We carry out a ‘balancing test’ to ensure that our processing is necessary and that your fundamental rights of privacy are not outweighed by our legitimate interests, before we go ahead with such processing.
 We keep a record of these balancing tests.
 You have a right to and can find out more about the information in these balancing tests by contacting us using the details below.

-If you are interviewed and submitted as a candidate, then this may involve the processing of more detailed personal data including sensitive data such as health information that you or others provide about you.
+If you are interviewed and submitted as a candidate, then this may involve the processing of more detailed personal data including special category data such as health information that you provide.
 In that case we always ask for your consent before undertaking such processing.

-For clients, we may also rely on our processing being necessary to perform a contract for you, for example in contacting you.
+For clients, we may also rely on our processing being necessary to perform a contract for you.

-What happens if you do not provide us with the information we request or ask that we stop processing your information?
+- What happens if you do not provide us with the information we request or ask that we stop processing your information?

-If you do not provide the personal data necessary, object to the processing of your personal data or withdraw your consent, where applicable, we may not be able to match you with available job opportunities
+If you do not provide the personal data necessary, object to the processing of your personal data or withdraw your consent, where applicable, we may not be able to match you with available job opportunities.

-Do we make automated decisions concerning you?
+- Do we make automated decisions concerning you?

 No, we do not carry out automated profiling.

-Do we transfer your data outside the EEA?
+- Do we transfer your data outside the UK and Europe?

-What rights do you have in relation to the data we hold on you?
+- What rights do you have in relation to the data we hold on you?

 |By law, you have a number of rights when it comes to your personal data.
 Further information and advice about your rights can be obtained from the data protection regulator in your country.

 |What does this mean?

 |You have the right to be provided with clear, transparent and easily understandable information about how we use your information and your rights.
 This is why we’re providing you with the information in this Policy.

 This is so you’re aware and can check that we’re using your information in accordance with data protection law.

 |You are entitled to have your information corrected if it’s inaccurate or incomplete.

 |This is also known as ‘the right to be forgotten’ and, in simple terms, enables you to request the deletion or removal of your information where there’s no compelling reason for us to keep using it.
 This is not a general right to erasure; there are exceptions.

 |You have rights to ‘block’ or suppress further use of your information.
 When processing is restricted, we can still store your information, but may not use it further.
-We keep lists of people who have asked for further use of their information to be ‘blocked’ to make sure the restriction is respected in future.|
+We keep a record of people who have asked for further use of their information to be ‘blocked’ to make sure the restriction is respected.

 |You have the right to object to certain types of processing, including processing for direct marketing (i.e. if you no longer want to be contacted with potential opportunities).

 |You have the right to lodge a complaint about the way we handle or process your personal data with your national data protection regulator.

-|9.
-The right to withdraw consent||If you have given your consent to anything we do with your personal data, you have the right to withdraw your consent at any time (although if you do so, it does not mean that anything we have done with your personal data with your consent up to that point is unlawful).
+|If you have given your consent to anything we do with your personal data, you have the right to withdraw your consent at any time (although if you do so, it does not mean that anything we have done with your personal data with your consent up to that point is unlawful).
 This includes your right to withdraw consent to us using your personal data for marketing purposes.

 We usually act on requests and provide information free of charge, but may charge a reasonable fee to cover our administrative costs of providing the information for: